 What is the PDIS?

 The Professional Development Information System (PDIS) is the statewide web-based system supporting professional development for Colorado’s early childhood workforce.
-The system will be developed with Colorado’s Competencies for Early Childhood Educators and Administrators as the foundation and all professional development offerings within the system will align with these competencies.
+The system has been developed with Colorado’s Competencies for Early Childhood Educators and Administrators as the foundation and all workforce development offerings within the system will align with these competencies.

 We recommend using Google Chrome

-A wide range of professional development opportunities will be available to users in a variety of formats for both individual and group use.
+A wide range of workforce development opportunities are available to users in a variety of formats for both individual and group use.
 The PDIS will allow early childhood professionals to manage their own career and professional growth using an Individual Professional Development Plan which includes professional experience, education, and training as well as individually constructed growth plans.